rgehan/2d-world-generator/README.md

 ![Image](images/screenshot.png)

-This is a TypeScript implementation of a basic 2D world generator.
+This is a basic 2D world generator, implemented in TypeScript.
+I had the idea for this after playing [MoonQuest](https://playmoonquest.com/).

+A live demo is available [here](https://random-2d-map-setkfeqgqm.now.sh/).

 It features:
 - Height map generation